-As All Time Low celebrate the release of their eighth studio album – Wake Up, Sunshine – we thought we’d ask frontman Alex Gaskarth to rank every ATL album in order from his least to (ahem) all-time favourite…
+Earlier this year, All Time Low celebrated the release of their eighth studio album – Wake Up, Sunshine.
+But how does it compare to the rest of their catalogue?
+We thought we’d ask frontman Alex Gaskarth to rank every ATL album in order from his least to (ahem) all-time favourite…

 8. Put Up Or Shut Up (2006)

 “This is a fucked-up thing to ask someone to do!
 These are my babies, and I know my ranking will bum people out.
 I kinda hate you for asking me to do this!
 Anyway, my least favourite is the EP, because it’s the rawest and most uninformed of our records.
 When I listen back to it, I cringe a bit.”

 7. Dirty Work (2011)

 “There was a lot of negativity surrounding this album, which is a real shame because it’s got some fucking good songs.
 I’d say Dirty Work is 75 per cent on the way to being a sick record, but we made a few miscalculations.
 It’s less the music and more the memories of that time that’s led me to place that album so low.”

 “This is sixth purely because the other albums have to go after it (laughs)!
 For various reasons, our remaining records rank higher.
 I do really love Future Hearts, though – it’s an album that I feel really helped define our band, and it’s got some classic All Time Low songs on it.”